Trump reaffirms 'one China' policy in call with China's Xi

-BEIJING (AP) — President Donald Trump has reaffirmed America’s long-standing “one China” policy in a phone call with Chinese President Xi Jinping, potentially alleviating concerns about a major shift in Washington’s relations with Beijing.
+BEIJING (AP) — President Donald Trump reaffirmed America’s long-standing “one China” policy in a call with Chinese President Xi Jinping, dealing a victory to Beijing on an issue it considers nonnegotiable and possibly helping to ease uncertainty between the nations.

-The White House and China’s state broadcaster CCTV said the two spoke at length by phone on Thursday evening.
+Trump’s latest remarks, coming after he repeatedly suggested using the policy as leverage, appeared aimed at reassuring Beijing he would not seek to upend relations between the world’s two-largest economies.

-The two leaders discussed numerous topics and Trump agreed “at the request of President Xi” to honor the “one China” policy that requires Washington to maintain only unofficial ties with China’s rival Taiwan, the White House said.
+“This is an important step,” said Bonnie Glaser, senior adviser on Asia at the Center for Strategic and International Studies in Washington, D.C.
+“This will now pave the way for the engagement of the U.S. and Chinese governments on a wide range of issues.”

 Most Read Stories